 Hybrid ablation (defined as a combined percutaneous and thoracoscopic approach) is considered investigational for the treatment of atrial fibrillation or flutter.

-Given the availability of less-invasive alternative approaches in the treatment of atrial fibrillation (See policy 2.02.19), performing the maze procedure without concomitant cardiac surgery should rarely be needed.
+Given the availability of less-invasive alternative approaches in the treatment of atrial fibrillation (AF; see Policy No. 2.02.19), performing the maze procedure without concomitant cardiac surgery should rarely be needed.

 Published studies on the maze procedure describe patients with drug-resistant AF and atrial flutter as having experienced their arrhythmias for an average of 7 or more years and having unsuccessful results with an average of 5 or more antiarrhythmic medications.

 Effective January 1, 2007, CPT code 33253 was replaced with the following 5 CPT codes specific to the various open and endoscopic maze procedures:

 33254: Operative tissue ablation and reconstruction of atria, limited (eg, modified maze procedure)